pypeit/PypeIt/doc/coadd3d.rst

 above.
-If you have dedicated sky frames, then it is generally recommended to reduce these frames as if they are regular science frames, but add the following keyword arguments at the top of your :doc:`pypeit_file`:
+If you have dedicated sky frames, then it is generally recommended to reduce these frames as if they are regular science frames, but add the following keyword arguments at the top of your :doc:`coadd3d_file`:

 .. code-block:: ini

     [reduce]
         [[skysub]]
-            joint_fit = True
-            user_regions = :
+            user_regions = 5:95
     [flexure]
         spec_method = slitcen

-This ensures that all pixels in the slit are used to generate a complete model of the sky.
+This ensures that the innermost 90 percent of pixels in each slit are used to generate a model of the sky.

+.. _coadd3d_gratcorr:

 Grating correction
 ==================